 There has been general consensus among Illinois stakeholders that the NTG Ratio for most Income Eligible Programs is not likely to be significantly different from 1.0, particularly where the person making the participation decision is the Low Income Customer.
 Therefore, Evaluators will not perform NTG research for Income Eligible Programs unless the SAG and Income Qualified Advisory Committees consensus concludes that there is value in performing the NTG research.
 If Evaluators propose NTG research for Income Eligible Programs, discussions will be held with SAG participants on the value in and methods for performing such research and the timing of the application of such research.

-7.4
+7.4 NTG Ratio for Disadvantaged Areas

+Free ridership for certain types of Customers in economically-disadvantaged areas is highly likely to be very low.
+That assumption is supported by data indicating that the participation rate for smaller Customers in economically-disadvantaged areas has historically been much lower than for similar Customers in communities that are not as economically challenged.
+To reflect that reality, the net to gross (NTG) ratio for such customers will be set to one-hundred percent (100%).
+This will have the added advantage of creating greater incentives for Program Administrators to target delivery of their Energy Efficiency programs to economically disadvantaged areas.”

+The economically-disadvantaged areas designated by this policy are:

+Areas identified as “income-eligible households” by Illinois Solar for All (“disadvantaged neighborhood”); and

+The entire area of certain municipalities where at least fifty percent (50%) of the municipality is identified as income-eligible through Illinois Solar for All (“disadvantaged municipality”).

+The policy will apply to all Program activity involving the following Customer segments within disadvantaged areas:

+Residential Customers in disadvantaged neighborhoods; and

+Business Customers in disadvantaged neighborhoods with rate class designations or energy consumption levels below annual thresholds in the table below.